Four Sikhs among victims of Indianapolis mass shooting

 Police Chief Randal Taylor noted that a “significant” number of employees at the FedEx facility are members of the Sikh community.
 Some members gathered at a local hotel Friday looking for information on family and friends.

-“I have several family members who work at the particular facility and are traumatized,” Komal Chohan, who said Amarjeet Johal was his grandmother, said in a statement issued by the Sikh Coalition.
+“I have several family members who work at the particular facility and are traumatized,” Komal Chohan, who said Amarjeet Johal was her grandmother, said in a statement issued by the Sikh Coalition.
 “My nani, my family, and our families should not feel unsafe at work, at their place of worship, or anywhere.
 Enough is enough–our community has been through enough trauma.”

 There are between 8,000 and 10,000 Sikh Americans in Indiana, according to the coalition.
 Members of the religion, which began in India in the 15th century, began settling in Indiana more than 50 years ago and opened it first house of worship, known as a gurdwara, in 1999.